![]() |

 (The others were Tomorrow's Man, March 1958 and Grecian Guild Pictorial April 1959.
 Plus a repeat appearance in a re-issue of Man-ifique dated as Spring 1958)

 Avard actually lived with Clavering in Denbigh St for a while during this period, 1957-58 and reportedly became part of 'the firm'.
-He was a friend of both John Barrington (see Royale Timeline 58.2) and Basil Clavering.
+He was also a friend of the photographer John Barrington.
 A very good one, it seems!

 ~